-For memory, the Bolt includes 3 GB, which should be enough for most users.
-We would have liked to see HTC maintain the 4 GB amount from the HTC 10, given the phone’s premium price tag, but sadly it looks like this will have to do.
+The Bolt includes 3 GB of RAM, which should be enough for most users.
+We would have liked to see HTCmaintain the 4 GB from the HTC10, given the phone’s premium price tag, but 3 GB will just have to do.

 I did notice the phone getting warm fairly frequently while using the Bolt, but the phone always remained reasonably comfortable to hold.
 That was unfortunately not the case while charging, however, when the device would often heat up incredibly to the point of some concern.
 This may be due to the Snapdragon 810, poor internal heat dissipation, or a bit of both, but it’s certainly a turn off.